charlottecrevier/how-to/docs/pystac-client.md

 --8<-- "how-to-guides/pystac-client-requirements.txt:3:3"
 ```

+The developpers of the pystac-client library provide multiple [examples] for interacting with
+STAC API.
+Please refer to those and consult the [pystac-client documentation] for additional information.

 For more details on search parameters available with pystac-client, see [items search] documentation.
 For certificate error while accessing the STAC API, see [using custom certificate] documentation